Solution of Systems of Polynomial Equations by Using Bernstein Expansion

 (48)

-where z f and z ̇ f are the desired final states.
+where and are the desired final states.

 A new set of states (at final time) are defined (which will be used to implement the residual energy constraint later) as